TensorAdy/certificates/edX/Professional Certificate in Deep Learning/README.md

 image and video processing, text analytics, Natural Language Processing, recommender systems, and other types of classifiers.
 Master Deep Learning at scale with accelerated hardware and GPUs.

+### Courses :
+* Deep Learning Fundamentals with Keras
+* Deep Learning with Tensorflow
+* Using GPUs to Scale and Speed-up Deep Learning
+* Deep Learning with Python and PyTorch
+* Applied Deep Learning Capstone Project